thePatmanMI/android-runtime-docs/getting-started/nested types.md

     }
 }
 ```
 In short, an instance of inner types hold a reference to an instance of the outer type.
 You can find more information in the Java language specification (http://docs.oracle.com/javase/specs/jls/se8/html/).
-Here is an example how to instantiate objects from the example above.
+Here is an example (Java) how to instantiate objects from the example above.

 ```Java
 Outer outer = new Outer();